History of the Bryans Works

 CLOCK TOWER (1961)

-The Clock Tower was a clever name for a Clock version of the Quadmatic, which housed four Clocks in a square case.
+The Clock Tower was a clever name for a Clock version of the Quadmatic, which housed four Clocks (without jackpots) in a square case.
 (Photo courtesy S.Stern)

 Internal view of the Clock Tower